hjorthjort/pizza/README.md

 #PIZZA - Your pizza generator

-This is a small python script that generates a pizza for you with by randomly picking components and adds them togeather
+This is a small python script that generates a pizza for you with by randomly picking components and adds them togeather.
+It also gives it a fancy name.

 ##Dependencies
 -----------